BIOHOTEL HERMITAGE–THE PERFECT HOTEL TO EXPLORE THE BRENTA DOLOMITES

 With a half-board rate, you hike all day, come home to the spa and spill into dinner and not have to worry about a thing.
 No need to go anywhere else.

 There are two great restaurants, both excellent.
 One is even a Michelin star.
-I chose the half-board in the “daily” restaurant — which still had white tablecloths and a fantastic tux-wearing Captain — but the food was so good, I had no need to try out the “fancy” restaurant.
-I think in winter, that is restaurant in the main draw.
+I chose the half-board in the “daily” restaurant — which still had white tablecloths and a fantastic tux-wearing Captain — but the food was so good, I had no need to try out their “fancy” restaurant.
+I think in winter, that restaurant is the main draw.
 Exceptional Italian service style and a daily menu that had just about everything you wanted.
 I felt no need to go to town and seek other sustenance.

 I can’t say enough about the rooms at BioHotel Hermitage, except that the views are exceptional.
 It’s hard to nap with all that going on out there.
 The rooms are spotless, as nice as can be.
 With big lofty duvets and big bathrooms.